Frequently Asked Questions

 The Mobile Black Spot Programme is expected to provide around 250-300 new or upgraded mobile base stations across Australia, depending on the level of co-contributions that can be attracted.

 Who is eligible for funding?

 To date, the Department has consulted with key mobile network operators and mobile network infrastructure providers to discuss participation in the programme.
 Other potential applicants are encouraged to identify themselves to the Department immediately, to ensure they receive any pre-released programme information.

 What is the Department doing with the mobile black spot nominations?

-From 16 December 2013 to 1 August 2014, the Department of Communications received reports of approximately 6,000 locations with poor or no mobile coverage.
+From 16 December 2013, the Department of Communications received information on more than 6,000 locations with poor or no mobile coverage.
 These locations have been included in a database that will be shared with mobile network operators and infrastructure providers to assist them in preparing funding proposals for the Mobile Black Spot Programme.

-The database of mobile black spot locations closed on 1 August 2014.
+The database of mobile black spot locations has now closed.